 Romulus is both a historical drama and a coming-of-age story, that bears witness to the main characters’ development.
-Produced by Sky Studios, in collaboration with Groenlandia, Cattleya and ITV Hub, it brings the audience back to the VIII century B.C., in the ancient Lazio.
+Produced by Sky Studios, in collaboration with Groenlandia, Cattleya, and ITV Hub, it brings the audience back to the VIII century B.C., in ancient Lazio.

 The importance of initiation rites

 When the thirty tribes that follow Numitor (Yorgo Voyagis), king of Alba Longa, face drought and famine, they start questioning his leadership by demanding a divine sign.
 The ceremony’s outcome forces the man into exile.
 In the line of succession, his twin nephews, Yemos (Andrea Arcangeli) and Enitos (Giovanni Buselli,) are the following rulers.
 However, their uncle Amulius (Sergio Romano) betrays them and ends up killing Enitos.

 It is the inciting incident that sets in motion three different but parallel storylines.
 Yemos has to leave Alba Longa in a hurry, to survive.
 The vestal Ilia (Marianna Fontana), who was in love with Enitos, does not know the truth and looks for revenge.
 In the meantime, Wiros (Francesco Di Napoli), a young slave, is sent to the woods with other people, to prove their right to join the Luperci tribe.